shankardesigner/movie-finder-java/README.md

-# it follows the basics of the Microservies where as applicable.
+# Tt follows the basics of the Microservies where as applicable.

 This project is based on the java Spring Framework And RESTFUL Services.